Readek/RoA-Stream-Tool/README.md

 - Get the [latest release](https://github.com/Readek/RoA-Stream-Control/releases).
 - Extract somewhere.
 - Drag and drop `RoA Scoreboard.htlm` into OBS, or add a new browser source in OBS pointing at the local file.
-- If the source looks weird, manually set the source's propierties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen.
+- If the source looks weird, manually set the source's properties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen.
-- In the source's propierties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
+- In the source's properties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
 - Also tick `Refresh browser when scene becomes active`.
 - Manage it all with the `RoA Stream Tool` executable.